Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Conclusion

 \section{Conclusion}

-In this paper, we have simulated the deuteron using Qiskit-Aer, and extracted its binding energy.
-For this purpose, starting from the chiral N4LO, and the AV$_{18}$, we have evolved the interactions using the SRG formalism.
-In the case of exact diagonalization, as well as simulations, both in the absence and presence of (gate) noise, it has been shown that it is advantageous to lower the cutoff, since the evolved effective low-momentum interactions reduce the qubit requirement for the system under investigation.
+In this paper, we have simulated the computation of the deuteron energy using Qiskit-Aer and realistic interactions.
+Starting from chiral N4LO and AV$_{18}$, we have evolved the interactions using the SRG formalism.
+In the case of exact diagonalization, as well as simulations, both in the absence and presence of gate noise, it has been shown that it is advantageous to lower the cutoff, since the evolved effective low-momentum interactions reduce the qubit requirement for the system at hand.

-Our results with zero noise extrapolation agree with those obtained by exact diagonalization as well as those from noiseless simulations.
-This underlines the robustness of the extrapolation techniques as well as the reliability of the optimizers (which are a part of the Qiskit environment).
-Furthermore, the binding energy agrees with experimental value to within $1\%$ which is comparable to the results obtained using pionless EFT~\cite{Dumitrescu2018,Shehab2019,Gu2025}, and further gives significantly better realistic estimates of the deuteron energy compared to those obtained with phenomenological interactions~\cite{Siwach2021}.
+Our results with zero noise extrapolation agree both with those obtained with exact diagonalization and with noiseless simulations.
+This establishes the robustness of the extrapolation techniques as well as the reliability of the optimizers.
+Furthermore, the computed energy agrees with the experimental value to within $1\%$.
+This is comparable to the results obtained using pionless EFT~\cite{Dumitrescu2018,Shehab2019,Gu2025}, and further gives significantly better realistic estimates of the deuteron energy compared to those obtained with phenomenological interactions~\cite{Siwach2021}.

 We note that we get results very close to the experimental binding energy ($\sim 1.9$ to $2.2 \, \text{MeV}$) for $\lambda \leq 1.0 \,\text{fm}^{-1}$, for small basis sizes ($N \leq 3$, ie., $\leq$ 6 qubits).
 In the two-body case, as for instance in the deuteron, the Wilson generator could give singular matrix elements for small $\lambda$~\cite{Arriola2016}.
 However, this neither affects the realistic value of the two-body binding energy by construction, nor the subsequent convergence of VQE in small oscillator spaces.